lost-illusi0n/kypixel/README.md

 ## Kotlin/Java Interop
 This library is developed in Kotlin, however it has full Java support as well.
 All documented methods and classes should fundamentally be the same in both languages.

+## Ratelimiting
+The Hypixel API has a default ratelimit of 120 requests in 60 seconds (can be increased by contacting Hypixel).
+Kypixel takes in account this ratelimit and will properly throttle your requests to prevent hitting this limit.
+Kypixel figures this out by reading the ratelimit headers from Discord and the ``Ratelimit`` defined in your Kypixel intance.

 ## Examples
 #### Getting a Kypixel instance
 Getting a Kypixel instance is as simple as calling a method. ``Kypixel.fromToken`` will provide a Kypixel instance for you to use with the provided token.